derhnyel/emoplay/README.md

 <h1 align="center">PLAYEMO</h1>

-<p align="center">Playemo was built from the ground-up with Flask, a python tool that makes it easy for developers to build APIs.
+<p align="center">Playemo was built from the ground-up with Flask, a python tool that makes it easy for developers to build APIs.</p>

-Please don't hesitate to [file an issue](https://github.com/playemo/issues/new) if you see anything missing.</p>
+## Use Cases

 {% hint style="info" %}
 **Is Python your language of choice?** If so, we have a [fully-supported Python API client] that makes working with the playemo API an easy task!
 {% endhint %}

-## Use Cases

 There are many reasons to use the playemo API.
 The most common use case is to predict the emotion of a person from a single photograph.
 However, this can also be used as a facial detection engine which returns a cropped out image of the face detected in a single photograph.!